andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 LIMIT 1000;
 ```

+We're not automating this process here, but running it manually.

-Let's imagine you’re manually running batches.
-The statement below is copyable to perform the next batch copy.
+To make that easier, the statement below is copyable to perform the next batch copy.

 The statement gets the max id value from the new `events_intermermediate` table.
 Using that id, the next copy operation can start from the next id value that’s greater.

 ```sql
 WITH t AS (